 - Lecture 11: Friday 3rd December, at 10:15 in Systemet

 - Lecture 12: Tuesday 7th December, at 13:15 in Systemet

 - Homework session 3: Friday 10th December, at 10:15 in Systemet

 Knowledge in Linear Algebra, Automatic Control, Linear System Theory (basic or advanced) is assumed.

-Hand-in exercises during the course, plus final take home exam.
+Hand-in exercises during the course, plus (optional) final take home exam.
 Credits: 6+3 p

 - Lyapunov stability